LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

 ### **Knockdown**

   When a :FighterArts_launch: Launched creature is struck by a :FighterArts_smash: Knockdown Afflicted Ability, it crashes down onto the floor :FighterArts_topple: [[Status Conditions (Crowd Control {CC})#**Prone**|Prone]], landing in its space.
-  - They must succeed on a Concentration save (*DC: 10 + Half of damage*) to maintain any ongoing concentration spell.
+  - They must succeed on a Concentration save (*DC: 10 + Half of damage*) at a disadvantage to maintain any ongoing concentration spell.

 <details>
   <summary style="cursor: pointer; color: var(--primary)">